 Thank you for your interest in Global Citizen Journey (GCJ).
 We are a 501(c)3 nonprofit dedicated to creating connections and dissolving boundaries between communities all around the world.
 Our roots began in Africa and then India, but our aspirations are to facilitate the creation of a network of people that spans the globe.

-Our next journey will be to Kashmir, India in October, 2018 with our host partner ELFA International.
+Our current journey is in Kashmir, India, in September 2018 with our host partner ELFA International.
 As we prepare for this journey, we will develop an online packet of information designed to be informative to the press.